yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 3. Across the entire year, what on average is the most carbon heavy day of the week for YELLOW and for GREEN trips?
 (Sun-Sat)
 4. Across the entire year, what on average is the most carbon heavy week of the year for YELLOW and for GREEN trips?
 (1-52)
 5. Across the entire year, what on average is the most carbon heavy month of the year for YELLOW and for GREEN trips?
 (Jan-Dec)
+6. Using a plotting library of your choice (matplotlib, seaborn, etc.) generate a time-series or histogram plot with MONTH on the X-axis and CO2 total output on the Y-axis.
+Render two lines/bars, one each for YELLOW and GREEN taxi trips.

+Your script should output each calculation WITH a label explaining the value.
+The plot should be output as a PNG/JPG/GIF image committed within your project.

 ## Rubric